-As a sole proprietor, how can you take advantage of the booming business cycle we’re now in, and shield yourself from any downturns that may be lurking down the road?
-Think about creating sustainable new revenue streams that will generate additional cash flow during fast and slow business cycles.
-That could include more marketing, investing in equipment that you can pay off in a reasonably short time, or creating new offerings and services that meet the needs of your customers now.
+This 2022 one of your priorities should be creating sustainable new revenue streams that will generate additional cash flow during fast and slow business cycles.
+We’re talking about having enough cash to finance marketing campaigns, investing in equipment that you can pay off in a short time, or creating new offerings and services that meet your customers' needs.

-It sounds pessimistic, but small businesses – especially sole proprietorships - should prepare for the next downturn when times are good.
-The smaller your business, the more you can be impacted by a few slow quarters.
-So, you may want to look for the fastest possible access to funding to start capitalizing on today’s opportunities to build your business and your financial safety net.
+It might not sound cheerful, but small businesses – especially sole proprietorships - should prepare for the next downturn when times are good.
+The smaller your business, the more it may be impacted by slow economic cycles.
+The smart way to get ready is to look for the fastest possible access to funding and start your financial safety net today.

-Short-term loans are easier to qualify for than longer term ones.
-Eligibility varies depending on the bank, your location, and available loan programs, but in general you may be able to get a short-term loan if you’ve been in business for about a year, have a personal credit score of 550+ and make $50,000 or more in annual revenues.
-In comparison, for a medium-term loan, you need at least a year in business, a 600+ credit score and about $100,000+ in annual revenue.
+Short-term loans are easier to qualify for than longer-term business loans.
+Eligibility varies depending on the bank, location, and available loan programs.
+In general, you may be able to get a short-term loan if you’ve been in business for about a year, have a FICO score of at least 600, and make $50,000 or more in annual revenues.
+In comparison, for a medium-term loan, you need at least a year in business, a 600+ credit score, and about $100,000+ in annual revenue.

-You need to pay back a short-term loan in under a year, which is why it’s called short term.
-Most banks will want collateral to secure a business loan, typically enough to cover the loan in full.
-Collateral can include real estate, inventory, cash, or equipment, and will be valued according to what the bank expects to be able to get for the collateral in a sale, not the collateral’s actual value.
+You need to pay back a short-term loan in under a year, which is why it’s called a short-term.
+Most banks will ask for collateral to secure a business loan.
+Collateral can include real estate, inventory, cash, or goods and equipment.
+Learn more about short-term loan options and some basic qualifications!

-The Small Business Administration (SBA) guarantees these loans, paying up to 85% of the loan if you default.
-The loan itself is provided through an SBA-approved lender, almost always a bank or credit union.
+The Small Business Administration (SBA) guarantees types of 7(a) loans, paying up to 85% of the loan if you default.
+The loan is provided through an SBA-approved lender, almost always a bank or credit union.
 The qualification requirements are strict – the SBA (unsurprisingly) wants to make sure you won’t default.
-Don’t bother applying unless you have at least 2 years in business, minimum 640+ credit score (700+ is the sweet spot) and $100,000+ annual revenue.
+Don’t bother applying unless you have at least 2 years in business, and a minimum 640+ credit score.
+A FICO score of 720 or higher is the sweet spot.

 The SBA has several other requirements too, among the most important is that you must have a US-based, for-profit business in an eligible industry.
-Non-profit businesses aren’t eligible for SBA loans, For complete details, look at the SBA’s eligibility questionnaire.
-If you qualify for an SBA loan, you’ll benefit from low interest rates and extended repayment terms (seven years for working capital, 10 years for equipment loans, 25 for real estate purchases).
+Non-profit businesses aren’t eligible for SBA loans, For complete details, look at the SBA’s eligibility questionnaire for standard 7(a).
+If you qualify for an SBA loan, you’ll benefit from low-interest rates and extended repayment terms (seven years for working capital, 10 years for an equipment loan, and 25 for real estate purchases).

 If you have an excellent credit history, you may qualify for an unsecured line of credit.
 Secured lines of credit are also available, but you will likely need to put down collateral that’s worth at least as much as the loan you hope to secure.

-Since banks rarely approve traditional loans for sole proprietors, a personal loan may be your only option if you want to work only with mainstream lenders.
-Getting a personal loan means you won’t need to submit a detailed business plan, but you typically won’t be able to get as much money as you would if you applied for a business loan.
-And if you can’t pay the loan back in accordance to the agreed terms, your personal credit will be badly damaged, and you may have to make good on the loan by selling or surrendering personal assets.
+Since banks rarely approve traditional loans for sole proprietors, a personal loan may be your only option if you want to work only with mainstream funding options.
+Getting a personal loan means you won’t need to submit a detailed business plan.
+Also, this typically means that you won’t be able to get as much money as you would if you applied for a business loan or other alternative funding options.
+And if you can’t pay the loan back by the agreed terms, your credit score will be damaged.
+Take into consideration that you may have to make good on the loan by selling or surrendering personal assets.